pulse2percept/pulse2percept/doc/install.rst

 .. code-block:: python

    pip3 uninstall pulse2percept

+This works for both stable and latest releases.

 In addition, if you installed :ref:`from source <install-source>`, you may want to manually delete the directory where you cloned the git repository that